SalahREH/GlobalMSG-API/README.md

 1. Build and run the application from Visual Studio.

-2. The application will be available at `https://localhost:5001` by default.
+2. The application will be available at `https://localhost:7211` by default.
 You can change the port in `launchSettings.json` if needed.

 ## Swagger Enabled

 To explore and test the available APIs simply run the project and use the Swagger UI.

 The available APIs include:
-- POST `/api/accounts` - Creates a new user.
+- GET `/api/Message` - Creates a new user.
-- POST `/api/auth/login` - Authenticates a user.
+- POST `/api/Message` - Authenticates a user.
-- POST `/api/auth/refreshtoken` - Refreshes expired access tokens.
+- PUT `/api/Message/{id}` - Refreshes expired access tokens.
-- GET `/api/protected` - Protected controller for testing role-based authorization.
+- DELETE `/api/Message/{id}` - Protected controller for testing role-based authorization.

 ## Features